Get all the latest data for Brisbane

 What is the 10-year property price prediction for Brisbane as of 2026?

-The projected average annual appreciation rate for Brisbane property over the next 10 years is approximately 4% to 4.75%, reflecting steady compounding growth rather than the exceptional gains seen in recent boom years.
+The projected average annual appreciation rate for Brisbane property over the next 10 years is about 4.5% to 5.8% per year.

 What long-term economic factors will shape property prices in Brisbane?

-The top three long-term economic factors that will shape Brisbane property prices over the next decade are population growth and household formation, housing supply constraints and construction capacity, and Queensland's economic diversification through infrastructure and the 2032 Olympics.
+The top three long-term economic factors shaping Brisbane property prices are population growth, housing construction capacity and the cost of borrowing.

 You’ll also find a much more detailed analysis in our pack about real estate in Brisbane.